Search Holiday Homes for sale

 All of our pitches feature an electricity meter, meaning you’ll only pay for the electricity you use.
 Your meter will be read by your park team quarterly, and billed to your owner account quarterly.

 Your electricity costs will be billed directly by Parkdean Resorts, and the park will use this money towards the park’s electricity bill as a whole.
 We don’t mark-up these rates, and our owners benefit from being billed at the exact same rate that Parkdean Resorts pay for electricity from our suppliers.

 How is caravan gas billed?

-All of our holiday homes for sale use gas water heating systems, while many also feature gas central heating and cooking appliances.
+All of our static caravans use gas water heating systems, while many also feature gas central heating and cooking appliances.
 Depending on the park you own at, your pitch may have piped gas or use a bottled gas system.